Kayak Weeki Wachee Springs

 Yes, you can see manatees on the Weeki Wachee River when kayaking.
 You can also see some manatees in the state park.

-No, Weeki Wachee Springs is not free.
-Almost all state parks charge a fee to enter and enjoy the facilities.
+No, Weeki Wachee Springs is not free to enter.
+Almost all state parks charge a fee to use their facilities.
 The prices to enter Weeki Wachee Springs are:

 • $13 for adults